Date Created: October 2020 (Academic Project)

 Next came the high-fidelity development stage.
 The visual design had to be simple, appealing and engaging.
-The rules we set for ourselves were that the color-scheme and iconography had to represent a primary classroom in order to inculcate intuitiveness and engagement within the app.
+The rules we set for ourselves were that the color-scheme and iconography had to represent a elementary school classroom in order to foster greater teacher-student engagement.

 Presenting Zoom for Kids

-The aim is to make a simple interface that prompts students to easily join meetings and communicate
+The aim is to make a simple interface that prompts students to join meetings easily (without the help of their parents).

 focus-driven environment created by redesigning the default view.
-The teacher is viewed on a larger screen at the bottom, whereas peers are viewed in smaller windows on top.
-(The default grid ‘Gallery View’ can be overwhelming and distracting at times)
+The teacher is viewed on a larger screen at the bottom.

 Progress & Engagement

 Child progress can be viewed in the weekly report section that teachers fill out.
-This helps teachers understand how engaged students are in their class.
+This helps teachers understand the engagement levels of students during class assignments.

-one way chat feature.
-Students view the teacher’s announcements in large type at the center of their screen.
+Announcement feature allows students view the teacher’s instructions in large type at the center of their screen.

 Progress and Engagement

 Tracking progress of students can be done by creating weekly reports.
-This is the same report that can be accessed by parents.
+This report can then be accessed by students and parents too.

 Time lag when sharing screen to view videos has been solved by linking video sharing apps, such as Youtube and Vimeo, to Zoom.